nimakarimipour/WALAWiki/wala.util-overview.md

 ## Fixed Point Solvers

-NOTE: For many dataflow analyses, WALA provides specialized solvers that can be used directly.
+For many dataflow analyses, WALA provides specialized solvers that can be used directly.
 If you want to compute a dataflow analysis over a standard Killdall framework of an underlying flow graph and some transfer functions, use the specialized `DataflowSolver` type, which is documented below.
-For tabulation-style inter-procedural dataflow analyses (e.g., IFDS problems TODO link RHS), use the tabulation solver (TODO: link to documentation).
+For tabulation-style inter-procedural dataflow analyses (e.g., IFDS problems), use the tabulation solver (TODO: link to documentation).
 To use the WALA solver for other fixed-point problems, read on to learn about the more general infrastructure.

 ### General Infrastructure